In the beautiful white hat world, link bait is a go-to strategy.

 Are you an online comedian?
 Awesome, because funny blog posts often become some of the most viral forms of link bait there is.

-Websites like The Leek attract links naturally because of their powerful headlines, and obviously, their funny content.
+Websites like Cracked attract links naturally because of their powerful headlines, and obviously, their funny content.

 I highly recommend you only attempt this technique, if you are actually funny.